 Have a strong profile

-When you haven't got time to do your own marketing, make sure your website and online profile is working really hard without you.
-Create a strong portfolio, establish a good reputation on social media, work hard to achieve first page search engine listings for your chosen keywords.
+When you haven't got time to do your marketing, make sure your website and online profile are working hard without you.
+Create a strong portfolio, establish a good reputation on social media, work hard to achieve first-page search engine listings for your chosen keywords.

 Stop doing favours

 Friends, family and even clients can all ask for favours once in a while.
-This is where you must say no and focus your working hours on paid projects.
+It's where you must say no and focus your working hours on paid projects.
 It can seem harsh telling those you care about that you can't help and haven't got time but don't feel guilty about turning them down.
-Your time is money and you're not a charity.
+Your time is money, and you're not a charity.

 Cut out distractions